selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 description = "Keycloak is a great Identity and Access Managment (IAM) solution but lacks currently the ability of sending notification emails to the administrator.
 As an admin it can be crucial beeing notified when a new user registers and take further actions like granting a user specific roles and permissions.
 Thankfully Keycloak offers an extensive Rest API that we can use to fetch and further process user events.
 In this guide we will write a Python script using the Python Keycloak library.
 The script we run regulary as a cronjob and send email notification on Registration events."
 +++

-# Keycloak Registration Notifier
+# Keycloak Admin Notifier

 Keycloak is a great Identity and Access Managment (IAM) solution but lacks currently the ability of sending notification emails to the administrator.
-As an admin it can be crucial beeing notified when a new user registers and take further actions like granting a user specific roles and permissions.
+As an admin it can be crucial beeing notified when a new user registers and take further action like granting a user specific roles and permissions.

-Thankfully Keycloak offers an extensive Rest API that we can use to fetch and further process user events.
+You can review the full source code in my github repository: https://github.com/selloween/keycloak-admin-notifier

-I will also provide a tutorial in the near future on how to programmaticaly add users to groups at registration based on custom attributes and integrate this functionality in our script.
+Thankfully Keycloak offers an extensive Rest API that we can use to fetch data and further process user events.

 In this guide we will write a Python script that sends notifications to a specified email address when a new user registers.
 We will take advantage of `python-keycloak`, a Python package providing access to the Keycloak API.

 You can read more on python keycloak here: https://pypi.org/project/python-keycloak/

-Our script can be easily modified to send emails on any other event such as user login or failed login attempts.
+The script can be easily modified to send emails on any other event such as user logins or failed login attempts.

 For more information on the Keycloak Admin Rest API visit: https://www.keycloak.org/docs-api/2.5/rest-api/index.html